Neodurak/whoppps.github.io/README.md

 This is a website for me.
-All the source can be used freelu
+All the source can be used freely
+(used chatgpt btw)